 Suddenly Sexuality: Claire had a brief relationship with a lesbian, but realized her attraction was aesthetic, not sexual, and ended the relationship.
 The woman in question felt Claire was grossed out by her vagina, which Claire denied.

 Anita: Because you were a lesbian for about two whole minutes.
 And then suddenly, you weren't.
 On top of that, she said you got all, like, grossed out by her pussy.
 That's totally not cool.
 Claire : "Okay, for the record, I was not grossed out by her pussy.
 Okay, pussy, per se, does not gross me out.
 I just didn't know what exactly to do with it.
 It wasn't personal; it just didn't do it for me, you know?"
 Anita: "I'll pass that along."

-Take Back Your Gift: Brilliantly lampshaded.
+Take Back Your Gift: Lampshaded.
 During an argument with Brenda, Nate takes his engagement ring off.
-She is not amused.
+She is upset.